shayandavoodii/OnlinePortfolioSelection.jl/docs/src/FW.md

 ### Run UP
 **Note:** This package is meant to be used by researchers **NOT FOR MARKET PRACTITIONERS**.
 Let's run the algorithm on the real market data.
-The data is collected as noted in the ["Fetch-Data"](@ref) section.
+The data is collected as noted in the [Fetch Data](@ref) section.

 Let's run the algorithm on the given data (named as `prices`):